 I highly recommend that IoT architects read this document in more detail as well as many other resources available on the Trusted Computing Group’s website.

-Also, if you are attending RSA 2016, please join us in a security session organized by the Trusted Computing Group, on February 29 from 8:30 am – 12:30 pm.
-During the session, Wibu-Systems and Infineon Technologies will present a live demonstration on “IP Protection and Flexible Licensing Applied to TPM Connected Devices”.
-In addition to all the security features that safeguard the intellectual property of your applications by binding the protected license to an Infineon OPTIGA™ TPM 2.0 in the target system, CodeMeter will also show its strength on a separate front: the monetization of your software through a lean and flexible licensing system.
-You’ll find more information about the demonstration here.
+Also, if you are attended RSA 2016, you might have joined us in a security session organized by the Trusted Computing Group.
+During the session, Wibu-Systems and Infineon Technologies presented a live demonstration on “IP Protection and Flexible Licensing Applied to TPM Connected Devices”.
+In addition to all the security features that safeguard the intellectual property of your applications by binding the protected license to an Infineon OPTIGA™ TPM 2.0 in the target system, CodeMeter also showed its strength on a separate front: the monetization of your software through a lean and flexible licensing system.